yomidevs/yomitan/docs/audio.md

 ### Audio Configuration

-Audio can be configured in the `Audio` section of the _Settings_ page.
+Audio playback of terms' pronunciation can be configured in the `Audio` section of the _Settings_ page.

 For Japanese terms, Yomitan provides a preconfigured audio source.
 More audio sources can be added in `Audio` > `Configure audio playback sources`.
 They will be checked for pronunciations in the order they are listed.